xinwenfu/GenCyber/AsymmetricKeyCrypto/README.md

 ## RSA

-one example of a particular crypto and see how it works so rsa so rsa is a one type of a public key crypto very popular one let's look at how we use rsa to encrypt and decrypt message so when we talk about the message you know all the messages all the docs all the data are sealed on computer in final numbers so whatever the message is just a sequence of bits okay and of course you can treat the bs as messages but really they are also final numbers so encrypting a message is equivalent to encrypting a number so here is an example let's see m is one zero one zero zero one we don't care about what it is means in terms of messages but anyway so this is a equal to a decimal number 145 okay so when we say we want encrypt m we actually encrypt the corresponding number and this is a about rsa okay so here let's first look at how do we create public key and the private key for a person okay because in public key crypto we said everybody must have a a pair of a public and private key and so this is all just calculations so step one we choose two large prime numbers so what is prime number a prime number has only two factors one and itself okay then step two you compute n and n is equal to p times q that's easy z is equal to p minus 1 times q minus 1. that's not hard either now we choose e
+One example of public key crypto is RSA, which is a very popular one.
+Let's look at how we use RSA to encrypt and decrypt message.
+When we talk about the message, you know all the messages, docs and data are stored on computers in binary numbers.
+A message is just a sequence of bits.
+For example, American Standard Code for Information Interchange (ASCII) encodes 128 English letters and other particular characters into seven-bit integers.
+So encrypting a message is equivalent to encrypting a number.
+So here is an example.
+Let's say *m* is 10100001.
+We don't care about what the binary number represents in terms of messages.
+But this binary number is equal to the decimal number 161.
+So when we say we want encrypt *m*, we actually encrypt the corresponding number.

+### RSA: Creating public/private key pair

+Ket's first look at how we create a public key and the private key for a person.
+Recall in public key crypto, everybody must have a a pair of public and private keys.

+**Step one**: we choose two large prime numbers.
+So what is a prime number?
+A prime number has only two factors, one and itself.

+**Step two**: You compute n=p &times; q. that's easy z is equal to p minus 1 times q minus 1. that's not hard either now we choose e